schmaustech/ceph-on-hosted-cluster-blog/README.md

 EOF
 ~~~

 If we look at the above storage cluster yaml the key things that stand out are the count, the storage size, storageclass and replica.
-Because we have 2 pvs on each worker that we want included in our storage cluster from the local storage storage class we set the replica to 3 and the count to 2.
-We also specify that we want to use 100Gi pvs from the localblock storage class.
+Because we have one pvs on each worker that we want included in our storage cluster from the local storage storage class we set the replica to three and the count to two.
+We also specify that we want to use 120Gi pvs from the localblock storage class.
 We can also note the resource limits on CPU and memory to ensure that the storage cluster does not use all the resources on the worker nodes.

-With the storage cluster yaml created lets go ahead and create the storage cluster:
+With the storage cluster yaml created lets go ahead and create the storage cluster.

 ~~~bash
 $ oc create -f ~/openshift-storage-cluster.yaml
 storagecluster.ocs.openshift.io/ocs-storagecluster created
 ~~~

-If we run an oc get pods for the openshift-storage namespace we can see pods are starting to create to build out the storage cluster.
-If one wanted to watch this continuously we could throw a watch command in front of the oc command.
-It will take a few minutes to instantiate the cluster nevertheless.

-Finally after about 5 minutes we can see all the pods that have been generated to deploy the OCS storage cluster:
+It will take a few minutes to instantiate the cluster but  after about 5 minutes we can see all the pods that have been generated to deploy the hyperconverged storage cluster.

 ~~~bash
 $ oc get pods -n openshift-storage